Mavis Staples

-Mavis Staples (born July 10, 1939) is an American rhythm and blues and gospel singer, actress, and civil rights activist.
-She rose to fame as a member of her family's band The Staple Singers, of which she is the last surviving member.
+Mavis Staples (born July 10, 1939) is an American rhythm and blues and gospel singer and civil rights activist.
+She rose to fame as a member of her family's band the Staple Singers, of which she is the last surviving member.
 During her time in the group, she recorded the hit singles "I'll Take You There" and "Let's Do It Again".
 In 1969, Staples released her self-titled debut solo album.

-Staples continued to release solo albums throughout the following decades and collaborated with artists such as Aretha Franklin, Prince, Arcade Fire, Nona Hendryx, Ry Cooder, and David Byrne.
+Staples continued to release solo albums throughout the following decades and collaborated with artists such as Aretha Franklin, Prince, Arcade Fire, Nona Hendryx, Ry Cooder, David Byrne, and former romantic partner Bob Dylan.
 Her eighth studio album You Are Not Alone (2010), earned critical acclaim, and became her first album as a soloist to reach number one on a Billboard chart, peaking atop the Top Gospel Albums chart.
 It also earned Staples her first Grammy Award win.
 Following this, she released the albums One True Vine (2013), Livin' on a High Note (2016), If All I Was Was Black (2017), and We Get By (2019); she is also featured on the single "Nina Cried Power" by Hozier.

 Staples is the recipient of the Grammy Lifetime Achievement Award, and has won three Grammy Awards, including one for Album of the Year as a featured artist on We Are by Jon Batiste.
-Named one of the '100 Greatest Singers of all Time' by Rolling Stone in 2008; Staples was inducted into the Rock and Roll Hall of Fame in 1999, and in the Gospel Music Hall of Fame in 2018, as a member of The Staple Singers.
-Additionally, she was made a Kennedy Center Honoree in 2016.
+Named one of the "100 Greatest Singers of all Time" by Rolling Stone in 2008; Staples was inducted into the Rock and Roll Hall of Fame (1999) and the Gospel Music Hall of Fame (2018) as a member of The Staple Singers.
+In 2016, she was made a Kennedy Center Honoree.
 The following year, she was inducted into the Blues Hall of Fame as a soloist.
-In 2019, she received the inaugural Rock Hall Honors Award from the Rock and Roll Hall of Fame, as a soloist.
+In 2019, the Rock and Roll Hall of Fame honored her with their inaugural Rock Hall Honors Award for her solo work.